leyfall/coding_journey/DAYS.md

 - Happy to have small progress in a non linear learning in life I havent figure it out but wiill sometimees I wonder why I wonder Finding my own IKIGAI
 - BRUHHHHHHHHHHHHHHHHHHHHHHHH my commits did not contribute thats weird how whats the problem.
+  I need more progress...do not complain and do not explain
   <form action="/example-url">
   <fieldset>
     <legend>Personal Information</legend>